Multivariate Spearman's rho for aggregating ranks using copulas: Spearman's

-In summary the multivariate extension of Spearman's correlation is still calibrated at the top, having a maximum value of 1, but it becomes increasingly difficult to observe anti-correlated sets of ranks as the number of lists to be aggregated increases.
+In summary, the multivariate extension of Spearman's correlation is still calibrated under maximum correlation as it achieves a value of 1, but it becomes increasingly difficult to observe anti-correlated sets of ranks as the number of lists to be aggregated increases.
 In the next section, we investigate an aggregation algorithm that maximises correlation.
 The effect of the lower bound is discussed with respect to imputing missing values in \cref{sec:empirical-copula}.

-\section{Optimal aggregation with Spearman's $\rho$}
+\section{Optimal Aggregation with Spearman's $\rho$}

 The empirical copula requires $R$ and $S$ to comprise of ranks for the same set of elements, that is $\dom R = \dom S$.
 Recall from \cref{sec:bivariate-spearman} that ranks map to the range $\{1,\ldots,n\}$, but the empirical copula is expressed in terms of fractional ranks (divided by $n+1$).
 In the following it is convenient to work with normalised ranks, that is to consider $R$ and $S$ as bijections to $(0,1)$.
 The expression for the empirical copula then simplifies to